sonpero/booker/README.md

 **.env:**
 Create a .env file at the same level as manage.py
-and set your database configuration
+and set your database configuration and django deployment parameters
+(DJANGO_DEBUG : True or False, ENV=prd or dev)

 DB_NAME=
 DB_USER=
 DB_PASSWORD=
 DB_HOST=db_mysql
 DB_PORT=3306
+DJANGO_SECRET_KEY
+DJANGO_DEBUG
+ENV

 **compose.yaml:**
 Used for development